 The Company, if classified as a corporation for federal income tax purposes as indicated above, will be subject to California franchise or corporation income tax only on its California-source income.
 A non-US corporation like the Company can avoid having California-source income from direct investments in intangible personal property if either (1) its commercial domicile is outside California or (2) its investment activities fall within a safe harbor that allows it to trade in "stocks or securities" for its own account without generating California-source income.
 A corporation's commercial domicile is the principal place from which its trade or business is directed or managed.
 The Company intends to take the position that its commercial domicile is not in California.
 One factor that may, however, be taken into account in determining the Company's commercial domicile is the fact that its investments are managed, in part, from California.
 Thus, there can be no assurance that the Company's position will be upheld if challenged.
 In addition, although the Company generally intends to conduct its investment activities in a manner that satisfies the "stocks or securities" trading safe harbor, there is very little guidance on the definition of "securities" for this purpose.
 If it were determined, for example, that commodity index-linked derivative instruments, structured notes, credit default swaps or other derivative instruments are not "securities" for this purpose, the Company could fail to qualify under the "stocks or securities" safe harbor.
-Consequently, there is no assurance that the Company could fail to qualify under the "stocks or securities" safe harbor.
 Consequently, there is no assurance that the Company will avoid having California-source income.